Graph Kernels: A Survey: Graph Kernels

 \subsection{Frameworks}

-Besides the kernels themselves, research on graph kernels has also focused on \textit{frameworks} and approaches that can be applied to existing graph kernels and increase their performance.
-The most popular of all frameworks is perhaps the Weisfeiler-Lehman framework which has been already presented \cite{shervashidze2011weisfeiler}.
+Besides designing kernels, research on graph kernels has also focused on \textit{frameworks} and approaches that can be applied to existing graph kernels and increase their performance.
+The most popular of all frameworks is perhaps the Weisfeiler-Lehman framework which has been already presented \shortcite{shervashidze2011weisfeiler}.
 Interestingly, any kernel that can handle discrete node labels can be plugged into that framework.
-Recently, two other frameworks were presented for deriving variants of popular $R$-convolution graph kernels \cite{yanardag2015deep,yanardag2015structural}.
+Recently, two other frameworks were presented for deriving variants of popular $R$-convolution graph kernels \shortcite{yanardag2015deep,yanardag2015structural}.
 Inspired by recent advances in NLP, these frameworks offer a way to take into account similarity between substructures.
-In addition, a method that combines several kernels using the multiple kernel learning framework was also recently proposed \cite{aiolli2015multiple}.
-Another recently proposed framework generates a hierarchy of subgraphs and compares the corresponding according to the hierarchy subgraphs using graph kernels \cite{nikolentzos2018}.
-Moreover, a recent approach employs graph kernels and performs a series of successive embeddings in order to derive more expressive kernels \cite{nikolentzos2018enhancing}.
+In addition, a method that combines several kernels using the multiple kernel learning framework was also recently proposed \shortcite{aiolli2015multiple}.
+Another recently proposed framework generates a hierarchy of subgraphs and compares the corresponding according to the hierarchy subgraphs using graph kernels \shortcite{nikolentzos2018}.
+Moreover, a recent approach employs graph kernels and performs a series of successive embeddings in order to derive more expressive kernels \shortcite{nikolentzos2018enhancing}.
 Some of these frameworks are described in more detail below.